-“Portable church should be a permanent part of the future,” says Pastor Carey Nieuwhof.
+“Portable church (mobile church) should be a permanent part of the future,” says Pastor Carey Nieuwhof.
 Well, we couldn’t agree more!

 Here are 10 awesome reasons why we think portable churches rock: